Valley Heights railway station: History

 The Great Western Railway went through Valley Heights in 1867.
 The platform opened in 1875 to service the private residence, The Valley Inn, of the Colonial Treasurer, the Hon.
 Geoffrey Eager M.L.A. / M.L.C.
 The station opened in May 1875 as Eagers Platform.
-Public facilities and a waiting shed were erected in 1877 and the name was changed from Eagar's Platform to The Valley in 1877; and again to Valley Heights on 19 August 1880.
+Public facilities and a waiting shed were erected in 1877 and the name was changed from Eagers Platform to The Valley in 1877; and again to Valley Heights on 19 August 1880.

 The line was duplicated in 1902, when the present brick platform building opened.
 Virtually every station between Emu Plains and Lithgow received the same style of Federation structure when the Western line was duplicated between 1898 and 1912.

 Valley Heights formerly had a yard and locomotive servicing facilities.
 Until January 1989 it provided locomotives to assist trains up the heavily graded section of the line to Katoomba.
 The western line was electrified to Valley Heights on 23 October 1956.
 From 2 February 1957 steam operations from Valley Heights were replaced by the 46 class electric locomotives which assisted trains from Valley Heights to Katoomba.
 From that train all steam hauled trains, both freight and passenger were electrically assisted to Katoomba, until complete electrification saw steam removed from the scene.
 The former depot still exists and is now maintained as the Valley Heights Locomotive Depot Heritage Museum.

 The pedestrian bridge dates from 1901.
 The deck is supported by steel beams but the stringers are supported by a truss.
 The bridge underwent upgrading work in 1992 with a concrete deck and stairs.
 The station originally had a gatekeeper's cottage which was demolished after 1902.

 The brick and timber signal box was opened in 1913 but badly destroyed by bush fire in 1951.
 The interlocking frame was moved to a lower level and the box continued operating until 1995.
 The signal box has continued to be occupied by a branch of the NSW Rail Transport Museum.